Praxis (process): Education

 This creates a cycle which can be viewed in terms of educational settings, learners and educational facilitators.

-Scott and Marshall (2009) refer to praxis as "a philosophical term referring to human action on the natural and social world".
 Furthermore, Gramsci (1999) emphasises the power of praxis in Selections from the Prison Notebooks by stating that "The philosophy of praxis does not tend to leave the simple in their primitive philosophy of common sense but rather to lead them to a higher conception of life".

 To reveal the inadequacies of religion, folklore, intellectualism and other such 'one-sided' forms of reasoning, Gramsci appeals directly in his later work to Marx's 'philosophy of praxis', describing it as a 'concrete' mode of reasoning.
 This principally involves the juxtaposition of a dialectical and scientific audit of reality; against all existing normative, ideological, and therefore counterfeit accounts.
 Essentially a 'philosophy' based on 'a practice', Marx's philosophy, is described correspondingly in this manner, as the only 'philosophy' that is at the same time a 'history in action' or a 'life' itself (Gramsci, Hoare and Nowell-Smith, 1972, p.
 332).

 Spirituality

 Praxis is also key in meditation and spirituality, where emphasis is placed on gaining first-hand experience of concepts and certain areas, such as union with the Divine, which can only be explored through praxis due to the inability of the finite mind (and its tool, language) to comprehend or express the infinite.
-In an interview for YES!
-Magazine, Matthew Fox explained it this way:

-Wisdom is always taste—in both Latin and Hebrew, the word for wisdom comes from the word for taste—so it's something to taste, not something to theorize about.
-"Taste and see that God is good", the psalm says; and that's wisdom: tasting life.
-No one can do it for us.
-The mystical tradition is very much a Sophia tradition.
-It is about tasting and trusting experience, before institution or dogma.

-According to Strong's Concordance, the Hebrew word ta‛am is, properly, a taste.
-This is, figuratively, perception and, by implication, intelligence; transitively, a mandate: advice, behaviour, decree, discretion, judgment, reason, taste, understanding.